Use your research skills to drive social change.

 - Refer to related policies, rules, plans and procedures.

-- Refer to the research areas for the Faculty of Arts and Business.
+- Refer to the research areas for the Faculty of Arts, Business and Law.

 - Refer to the University's English language proficiency requirements.